tianyi17/tianyi17.github.io/_pages/about.md

 - Traffic safety and sustainable transportation

-I have interned and conducted research at Futurewei Technologies Research Lab, the Washington State Department of Transportation, and China Railway First Group.
-These experiences have provided me with valuable insights into the transportation industry and its challenges.

 I am actively looking for students, particularly Master’s and undergraduate students already at SLU.
 Interested students are welcome to contact me directly for a chat.

 ***Quotes***:<br/>